andrewmolyuk/eslint-plugin-vue-modular/docs/rules/components-index-required.md

 ## Rule Details

-This rule verifies that a `components` directory inside a feature (or any configured segment) exposes a public API file.
+This rule scans the project's source tree (starting at the configured project `rootPath`, default: `src`) for `components` directories and verifies they contain a public API file.
 A stable components index makes imports shorter, centralizes re-exports, and reduces accidental deep imports.

 Default index filename: `index.ts`.